kestrelwp/woo-custom-add-to-cart-button/readme.txt

 1. Install via the Plugins screen in your WordPress dashboard, or download the ZIP, extract it, and upload to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the Plugins screen.
 1. Go to Appearance -> Customize, then open the WooCommerce -> Add to Cart Buttons panel to choose your settings.
+1. Change the Add to cart button text and tick the box to show the cart icon, if required

+== Screenshots ==

+== FAQ ==

+= Will it work with my theme? =

+The plugin inherits the styles from your theme.
+This means that the button size, font and color will be the same as the existing add to cart buttons in your store.
+The plugin will change the text and add an icon without affecting the overall button styling.

+= Can I choose a different icon, change the size, change colors, etc? =

+We've kept the plugin deliberately simple and it's not currently possible to make other changes such as different icons or changing colors.
+Please use the support tab or our
+<a href="https://barn2.co.uk/plugin-feature-request/">feature request form</a> if there's anything else you'd like the plugin to do.
+We will add new features if there is enough demand.

 == Changelog ==